-A crisis stabilization service for adults designed to prevent hospitalization or to ease transition back into the community from inpatient psychiatric hospitalization.
-The program is located in a comfortable and supportive environment with staff available 24-hours a day and includes two crisis beds and other community based supports.
+A two bed crisis stabilization service for adults designed to prevent hospitalization or to ease transition back into the community from inpatient psychiatric hospitalization.
+The program offers a wide range of therapeutic support to create a comfortable and supportive environment with staff available 24-hours a day.